By Marie Sherlock

 SW Park Place

-This iconic location has amenities no other Portland parks has including the International Rose Test Garden, a bronze statue of Sacajawea and, for those with little ones, the immensely fun Rose Garden Children’s Park.
+This iconic location has amenities no other Portland park has including one of Portland’s free rose gardens, a bronze statue of Sacajawea and, for those with little ones, the immensely fun children’s playground.
 The one downside is that you’ll have to pay to park. 🙁 While you’re there, see the whole park and all of its amenities on the free shuttle.

 NE 33rd Ave. & US Grant Pl.